 Important Things To Know About Polyamorous Dating

-Polyamorous relationships can fulfill these motivations and add positive value to your life.
+Polyamorous relationships can fulfill these desires and add positive value to your life.
 However, polyamorous dating generally relies on clear communication to be successful.
+Still, you may have polyam friends but are confused about what it entails and how you might be able to pursue this type of relationship.
 If you’re unsure how to talk about your needs and desires, a poly-affirming therapist can help.
-Read on to learn more about what you need to know about polyamorous dating.
+Read on to learn more about polyamorous dating.

 iStock